KrishnaSathvik/applytrak/README.md

 ### Getting Started
 1. **Visit the app** - Start tracking immediately (50 application limit for guests)
 2. **Sign up** - Create an account for unlimited applications and cloud sync
+3. **Automatic migration** - All existing local applications sync to cloud
-3. **Add applications** - Use the intuitive form to track job applications
+4. **Add applications** - Use the intuitive form to track job applications
-4. **Set goals** - Define your application targets and track progress
+5. **Set goals** - Define your application targets and track progress
-5. **View analytics** - Monitor your success rates and trends
+6. **View analytics** - Monitor your success rates and trends
+7. **Cross-device access** - Your data syncs perfectly across all devices

 ### Application Management
 - **Add Applications**: Fill out company, position, date, and details